An analytic approximation to the covariance between pre- and post-reconstruction galaxy two-point statistics: Comparison to simulations

 Specifically, we now check that the window function can be safely neglected in our analytic $P_{\ell_1}^{\rm pre}\times\xi_{\ell_2}^{\rm post}$ blocks of the joint covariance, so long as they are included in the $P^{\rm pre}_{\ell_1}\times P^{\rm pre}_{\ell_2}$ blocks.
 We do this by once again comparing our hybrid covariance to one derived from mocks, only that now we include non-trivial observational effects in the latter by applying the DESI DR1 footprint and $\theta$-cut to the \texttt{EZmocks} before measuring clustering statistics.
 We will refer to these as the `cut-sky' mocks.
 Certain applications of the $\theta$-cut method apply a rotation of the data vector, window matrix and covariance matrix designed to make the transformed window more compact in Fourier space; in appendix~\ref{sec:window_rot} we show that our vanilla analytic result remains a good approximation even after rotation.

-We show in fig.~\ref{fig:off_diag_blocks_cutsky} the comparisons of cross-sections of the $P_{\ell_1}^{\rm pre}\times\xi_{\ell_2}^{\rm post}$ covariance for all $k$ at two fixed $r$-bins, $r=82$ and $102\,h^{-1}$Mpc.
-In our model we use $V=2.87\,(h^{-1}\mathrm{Gpc})^3$ for the effective volume\footnote{Specifically this is $[\int n^2(\mathbf{x})w^2(\mathbf{x})]^2/\int n^4(\mathbf{x})w^4(\mathbf{x})$, with mean density $n(\mathbf{x})$ and window/weights $w(\mathbf{x})$, which can be computed with \texttt{TheCov} as \texttt{geometry.I('22')**2/geometry.I('44')}.}, as measured from the randoms of the mocks, and an Eulerian bias of $b=2.05$, obtained from fitting the DESI DR1 LRG ($0.6\leq z \leq 0.8$) sample.
+We show in fig.~\ref{fig:correlation_2D} the correlation structure of the $P_{\ell_1}^{\rm pre}\times\xi_{\ell_2}^{\rm post}$ block, comparing simulated and analytic results.
+Then, in fig.~\ref{fig:off_diag_blocks_cutsky}, we zoom in on the $k$-dependence of the correlation at two fixed $r$-bins, $r=82$ and $102\,h^{-1}$Mpc.
+The pre-post covariance drops faster with $k$ than the variances of the individual blocks do, and by $k\approx 0.1 \,h\,\rm{Mpc}^{-1}$ the correlation between $P_{\ell_1}(k)$ and $\xi_{\ell_2}(r)$ is already down to 20\%.
+Our analytic model is able to predict this, and we find good agreement with the simulation-based result across a wide range of scales despite ignoring window effects and $\theta$-cut.
+In our model we use $V=2.87\,(h^{-1}\mathrm{Gpc})^3$ for the effective volume\footnote{We approximate the effective volume as $[\int n^2(\mathbf{x})w^2(\mathbf{x})]^2/\int n^4(\mathbf{x})w^4(\mathbf{x})$, with mean density $n(\mathbf{x})$ and window/weights $w(\mathbf{x})$, which can be evaluated with \texttt{TheCov} as \texttt{geometry.I('22')**2/geometry.I('44')}.
+This factor provides the correct scaling in the limit that the window is much narrower than the bin width in Fourier space (see e.g. Ref.~\cite{Li2019} for a recent discussion).}, as measured from the randoms of the mocks, and an Eulerian bias of $b=2.05$, obtained from fitting the DESI DR1 LRG ($0.6\leq z \leq 0.8$) sample.
 For the shotnoise term, SN, in eq.~\ref{eq:Px} we use $0.6\times(1/\bar{n})$ with $1/\bar{n} = 5000\,h^{-3}\mathrm{Mpc}^3$ because ref.~\cite{Kokron22} found that the stochastic contributions to the power spectra for LRGs such as those considered in this work have $\bar{n}P_{\rm err}\approx 0.6$.
-We find good agreement between the approximation and the simulation-based covariance despite ignoring window effects and $\theta$-cut in the analytic calculation.
 The errorbars on the simulated covariance bins are estimated using a jackknife method wherein we compute the covariance from 999 of the 1000 EZmock spectra, leaving out a different realization each time.
 The standard error is then the square root of $(N-1)\times$ the average squared deviation from the jackknife mean.

 To check the impact of any differences at the parameter inference level we use synthetic data computed from our $P_{\ell_1}^{\rm pre}+\xi_{\ell_2}^{\rm post}$ theoretical pipeline with the cosmology fixed to the fiducial Abacus cosmology and nuisance parameters conditioned on the DESI DR1 data.
 This theoretical model is then convolved with the DESI DR1 window function to form a synthetic $P^{\rm pre}(k)$ with the same $k$-binning as used in ref.~\cite{DESI2024.V.KP5}.
 As in the cubic case we fit the data using either the completely simulation-based covariance, a hybrid with $P_{\ell_1}^{\rm pre}\times\xi_{\ell_2}^{\rm post}$ replaced with the analytic approximation, and one with the $P_{\ell_1}^{\rm pre}\times\xi_{\ell_2}^{\rm post}$ contribution set to zero.